 - Campus Ministry (x2768) will reach out to students to offer both spiritual and personal support.
-Every student will be invited to solicit prayers and alert the Loyola community about a death in their immediate family. - The Dean of Undergraduate Studies (x5547) or the Department Chair for Graduate Studies will notify faculty and send an e-mail to the student as appropriate.
-The Associate Dean or Dean will work to help students talk to their professors about making up missed work and help put academic support in place as needed. - The Counseling Center will offer personal support and help students explore the ways their situation might be impacting them.
-When a counselor meets with the student, they will assess any other needs that they may have, and we will offer individual or group support (the Facing Loss group has proven to be immensely helpful to students).
-A counselor can also explain how being connected to others can be an important part of functioning during challenging times.
-Call 410-617-2273 M-F from 8:30 am until 5 pm to schedule an appointment.
+Every student will be invited to solicit prayers and alert the Loyola community about a death in their immediate family. - Dean of Undergraduate and Graduate Studies (x5547) will notify faculty and send an email to the student as appropriate.
+The Associate Dean or Dean will work to help students talk to their professors about making up missed work and help put academic supports in place as needed. - Counseling Center (x2273) will offer personal support and help students explore all of the ways their situation might be impacting them.
+When a counselor meets with the student, they will assess any other needs that they may be having, and we will offer individual or group support (the Facing Loss group has proven to be very helpful to students).
+A counselor can also explain how being connected to others can be an important part of functioning during difficult times.